astorm/Pulsestorm/README.markdown

 Build Instructions
 --------------------------------------------------
-(Like most build scripts, this is a little janky.
-Better methods are more than welcome)
+Building is a little janky right now, improvements are more than welcome.

 The folder structure of this repository mirrors a standard Magento community edition install.
 To build individual modules, simply run to the bash build scripts located at the root of the project